 Bob Yapp of Belevedere School offers other options.
 I’m going to let him tell you about them.
 Bob is a giant in the world of historic preservation & if you want to learn how to restore your own floors, he will teach you!

 Original wood floors were milled from trees from our old-growth forests.
 They have a luminous and lively appearance that is not present in wood that is farmed, harvested and milled today.
 The old trees were often hundreds of years old when they were cut.
 Grown naturally, they may show as many as 10 times the number of growth rings per inch.
 In addition to being more beautiful, this wood is more dense and more pest and decay resistant and also shows greater stability, meaning that tt is less likely to warp.

 The purpose of finish is to preserve the wood, a soft and porous material underneath.
 We urge you to forgo sanding if your floor has a good, protective coat on it.
 If it is showing little wear, we encourage recoating rather than re-finishing.
 Once your floor is ground down to the tongue and groove, it is effectively over, especially if you have no subfloor to support weight on the thin boards.

+A floor that is properly cared for will last several hundred years.
 The old growth forest will never come again.
 The supply of wood from them is finite.
 Let’s protect what we have.

 TIP: READ OUR ARTICLE ABOUT WOOD FLOORING FINISH CHOICES HERE.